-- Ensuring that an effective safeguarding and child protection policy is in place, which describes procedures in accordance with government guidance and refers to multi-agency safeguarding arrangements and is available publicly via the school website. - The governing body will annually review all policies/procedures that relate to safeguarding and child protection. - Ensuring that that there is a staff behaviour policy or code of conduct that includes, amongst other expectations, acceptable use of technologies, staff/pupil relationships and communications including staff use of social media. - Putting in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future. - Where reasonably possible, the school will hold more than one emergency contact number for each pupil so that the school has additional options to contact a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern. - Where a school or college has charitable status, Charity Commission guidance on charity and trustee duties to safeguard children is available at GOV.UK.
+- Ensuring that an effective safeguarding and child protection policy is in place, which describes procedures in accordance with government guidance and refers to multiagency safeguarding arrangements and is available publicly via the school website. - The governing body will annually review all policies/procedures that relate to safeguarding and child protection. - Ensuring that that there is a staff behaviour policy or code of conduct that includes, amongst other expectations, acceptable use of technologies, staff/pupil relationships and communications including staff use of social media. - Putting in place appropriate safeguarding responses to children who become absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of their going missing in future. - Where reasonably possible, the school will hold more than one emergency contact number for each pupil so that the school has additional options to contact a responsible adult when a child absent from education is also identified as a welfare and/or safeguarding concern. - Where a school or college has charitable status, Charity Commission guidance on charity and trustee duties to safeguard children is available at GOV.UK.

-Looked After Children and Previously Looked After Children
+Children Looked After and Previously Children Looked After (CLA)